Luke Kirby (priest): Arrest

 In June 1580, he was arrested on landing at Dover, and committed to the Gatehouse, Westminster.
 On 4 December, he was transferred to the Tower, where he was subjected to the torture known as the "Scavenger's Daughter" for more than an hour on 9 December.
 Luke Kirby was tried at the same time as Edmund Campion, on the same charge of treason against the Queen, but his execution was deferred to the following May, and took place immediately after that of William Filby.

 Execution

 Kirby was condemned on 17 November 1581, and from 2 April until the day he died, he was put in irons.
 With him at Tyburn died a Jesuit priest, Thomas Cottam, and two seminary priests: Lawrence Richardson and William Filby on 30 May 1582.

 All were later beatified equipollently in 1886 by Pope Leo XIII.
 He was canonized as one of the Forty Martyrs of England and Wales in 1970.

 Legacy and relic

 A relic, a corporal, which is housed in the English College in Rome, has the names of five priests.
 Kirby is one of those names stitched in the cloth.

-A book entitled "Blessed Luke Kirby: Priest and Martyr" was written by Michael TH Banks, published nine months before the martyr's eventual canonization.
+A book entitled "Blessed Luke Kirby: Priest and Martyr" was written by Michael TH Banks, and published nine months before the martyr's eventual canonization.

 A portion of a stained glass window in St. Edmund's College, Ware depicts him.